KylashSri/srikylashSrishanmuganathan_T1A3/README.md

 This project aims to build a console application that gives the user a way to calorie count and get a rough daily calorie intake recommendation based on height and weight.

 ## Use instructions:
+* make sure you have python installed!
-* run `python src/app.py` in this folder, and follow instructions
+* run `python3 src/app.py` in this folder

 ## Application features:
 * Ability to input height and weight through console